hueyy/eink-screen-esp32/README.md

 poetry shell
 ```

-Identify the serial port your Watchy is connected to:
+Identify the serial port your device is connected to:

 ```bash
 python -m serial.tools.list_ports